Checking Account Holds

-It's frustrating when you can't spend your own money, and banks usually set holds by policy (the computer system does the same thing for all checks, often without singling you out).
-It is possible to get a hold removed, but you'll have to plead your case.
+It's frustrating when you can't spend your own money, and banks usually set holds by policy.
+A computer system follows a series of rules for all checks as opposed to singling you out.
+It is possible to get a hold removed, but you may have to plead your case.

 What Caused It?

 First, find out why the hold exists.
 For example, you might have deposited a Western Union money order for something you sold online.
-That’s essentially a check deposit.
-Alternatively, your funds could be frozen because you used your debit card at a business that uses a large preauthorization hold.
+That’s essentially a check deposit, subject to standard hold times.
+Alternatively, your funds could be frozen because you used your debit card at a business that set a substantial preauthorization hold.

 Ask to Have It Cleared

 If a merchant placed a hold on your account through your debit card, contact the merchant and ask them to release the funds.
-These holds should fall off after a few days, but they are especially problematic with hotels, rental cars, and gas pumps (or other situations where your final bill is unknown).
-If your bank placed a hold on a personal check you deposited, ask if it's possible to remove the hold—perhaps the funds have come in from the paying bank, and there is no more risk to the bank.
+Those holds should fall off after several days, but they are especially problematic with hotels, rental cars, and gas pumps (and other situations where your final bill is unknown when you swipe your card).
+If your bank places a hold on a personal check you deposited, ask if it's possible to remove the hold.
+Perhaps the funds arrived from the paying bank, and there is no more risk to the bank.

 Your bank might be willing to speed things up, especially if you don't have a history of bouncing checks or making bad deposits.